What the new eDelivery rules for participant communications are meant to accomplish

 - ERISA-required disclosures can now be delivered in a timelier and more effective manner, and

-Although the final rule won’t become effective until July 27, 2020, the DOL will not take enforcement action if plan sponsors start to use the new safe harbor before that date.
+Although the final rule will not become effective until July 27, 2020, the DOL will not take enforcement action if plan sponsors start to use the new safe harbor before that date.

 New safe harbor for eDelivery

-“Default Electronic Disclosure by Employee Pension Benefit Plans Under ERISA,” the official title of the final rule, provides a default electronic distribution methodology for certain ERISA-required disclosures, such as annual QDIA notices and summary plan descriptions.
+“Default Electronic Disclosure by Employee Pension Benefit Plans Under ERISA,” the official title of the final rule, provides a default electronic distribution methodology for certain ERISA-required disclosures, such as annual qualified default investment alternative notices and summary plan descriptions.
 Plan sponsors that follow the safe harbor guidelines will be afforded legal protection.
 Note: A plan sponsor is generally obligated to use measures “reasonably calculated to ensure actual receipt” of the material by participants and beneficiaries.

-Also referred to as a “notice-and-access approach,” the safe harbor reflects a straightforward process under which a plan sponsor sends out an email or text message alert (a notice of internet availability, or NOIA) indicating that an important plan disclosure is available online.
+Also referred to as a notice-and-access approach, the safe harbor reflects a straightforward process under which a plan sponsor sends out an email or text message alert (a notice of internet availability, or NOIA) indicating that an important plan disclosure is available online.
 The NOIA must include either the website address or a hyperlink to the website where the disclosure has been posted.
-Generally, an NOIA must be provided each time a new disclosure is posted to the site; however, a combined NOIA may be provided on an annual basis for certain recurring notices.
+Generally, a NOIA must be provided each time a new disclosure is posted to the site; however, a combined NOIA may be provided on an annual basis for certain recurring notices.